 Do you know an early-career researcher who deserves recognition for their contribution to the soft matter field?

-Soft Matter is pleased to announce that nominations are now being accepted for its Soft Matter Lectureship 2016.
-This annual lectureship was established in 2009 to honour an early-stage career scientist who has made a significant contribution to the soft matter field.
+Soft Matter is pleased to announce that nominations are now being accepted for its 2019 Lectureship award.
+This annual award was established in 2009 to honour an early-stage career scientist who has made a significant contribution to the soft matter field.

 2015 – Lucio Isa, ETH Zürich, Switzerland

 2013 – Eric Furst, University of Delaware, USA

 2011 – Michael J. Solomon, University of Michigan, USA